 - 1. Satisfactory completion of all required credit hours, including all required courses. - 2.
-Satisfactory completion of a minimum of 300 clock hours of a professional practicum. - 3.
+Satisfactory completion of 300 hours of a professional practicum. - 3.
 A cumulative grade point average of 3.0 or higher and no more than two courses or six credits with a final grade of C. - 4.
-Successful completion of Capstone Project. - Submission of completed Graduation Application and full payment of all tuition and fees. - 6.
+Successful completion of a capstone project. - 5.
+Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - 6.
 Faculty approval for graduation and recommendation for the conferral of the Master of Public Policy and Administration degree.

 At Adler University, we take great pride in our diverse student body.
 Students represent a wide range of professional interests, ethnic and cultural backgrounds, and academic and work histories.
 We admit individuals with a record of outstanding academic achievement and a commitment to social responsibility.
 Applicants to the program must have the following:

-- A baccalaureate degree or equivalent from an accredited institution. - A grade point average of 3.0 or higher on a 4.0 scale for all undergraduate or graduate coursework. - Completion of the following semester courses with grades of C or better: introductory course in microeconomic, political science, or public policy and social science coursework in quantitative analysis, such as research methods, statistics, or quantitative reasoning. - Evidence of interest and experience in community and social development efforts.
+- A baccalaureate degree or equivalent from an accredited institution. - A grade point average of 3.0 or higher on a 4.0 scale for all undergraduate or graduate coursework. - Completion, with a grade of C or better, of two three-credit courses (six credits total) in program-relevant areas such as social or political science, sociology, women's or gender studies, economics, policy, community development, research methods, and statistics.
+Equivalencies will be considered. - Evidence of interest and experience in community and social change efforts.

-Approved applicants will be evaluated through an in-person writing sample and interview as the final step in the application process.
-Students must complete all coursework required for the program at the Adler School, Vancouver Campus.
-The only exceptions to this policy are any courses accepted for transfer credit in accordance with the University's official Transfer Credit policy as well as the field experience.
+Approved applicants will also be evaluated through a writing sample.
+Students must complete all coursework required for the program at the Adler University - Vancouver Campus.
+The only exceptions to this policy are any courses accepted for transfer credit in accordance with the University's official Transfer Credit policy as well as the professional practicum.